KDE/kdenlive/README.md

 Please note that Kdenlive's Github repo is just a mirror: read [this explanation for more details](https://community.kde.org/Infrastructure/Github_Mirror).

-The prefered way of submitting patches is a merge request on the [KDE GitLab on invent.kde.org](https://invent.kde.org/-/ide/project/multimedia/kdenlive): if you are not familar with the progress there is a [step by step instruction on how to submit a merge reqest in KDE context](https://community.kde.org/Infrastructure/GitLab#Submitting_a_Merge_Request).
+The prefered way of submitting patches is a merge request on the [KDE GitLab on invent.kde.org](https://invent.kde.org/-/ide/project/multimedia/kdenlive): if you are not familar with the process there is a [step by step instruction on how to submit a merge reqest in KDE context](https://community.kde.org/Infrastructure/GitLab#Submitting_a_Merge_Request).

 We welcome all feedback and offers for help!